apache/incubator-taverna-site/content/download/commandline/index.md

 * [incubator-taverna-osgi](https://github.com/apache/incubator-taverna-osgi)
 * [incubator-taverna-language](https://github.com/apache/incubator-taverna-language)

-Each release also has a tag corresponding to its version, e.g. `3.1.0-incubating`.
+Each release also has a tag corresponding to its version, e.g., `3.1.0-incubating`.

 ## Binary distribution